flamingo-stack/openframe-oss-tenant/openframe/libs/openframe-core/README.md

 ## Development
 • Make changes here carefully to avoid breaking dependent services.
 • Run mvn clean install to publish updates to the local Maven repo.
+• Review version numbers to ensure services can pick up updates.

+## Testing
+• Use JUnit or similar frameworks for any shared logic.
+• If integration tests exist, they may rely on ephemeral test containers or local test DBs.